Yemen: People

-When the states of North and South Yemen were established, most resident minority groups departed.
+When the states of North and South Yemen were established, most minority groups departed.
 Yemen is a largely tribal society.
-There are also hereditary caste groups in urban areas such as Al-Akhdam.
-There are also Yemenis of Persian origin.
-According to Muqaddasi, Persians formed the majority of Aden's population in the 10th century.
+There are also hereditary caste groups in urban areas, such as the Akhdam.

-Yemenite Jews once formed a sizable minority with a distinct culture from other Jewish communities in the world.
+An estimated 100,000 Indo-Yemenis live in southern Yemen.
+Yemenite Jews once formed a sizeable minority, with a culture distinct from that of other Jews.
 Most emigrated to Israel in the mid-20th century, following the Jewish exodus from Arab and Muslim countries and Operation Magic Carpet.
-An estimated 100,000 people of Indian origin are concentrated in the southern part of the country, around Aden, Mukalla, Shihr, Lahaj, Mokha and Hodeidah.
+There are also Iranian Yemenis.